callmehiphop/backend/README.md

 > No API?
 No problem!

 Based on AngularJS's `$httpBackend`, backend.js allows you to mock API responses in the browser.
 Written in vanilla JavaScript, it has 0 dependancies, so you should be able to use it in combination with any library and/or framework.

+backend.js does not require any configurations, simply drop the script in and start mocking up some responses.
+It works by hijacking the `XMLHttpRequest` constructor, allowing all requests to be intercepted and analyzed.
+If a request is made and a mocked response is found, backend.js simply serves up that response.
+Alternatively, if no mocked response is found, then the real XHR object is called to allow your request to pass through.

 ### Examples
 To create a mocked response, simply access the `backend` object.